EnzoHashinokutiXavier/EnzoHashinokutiXavier/README.md

 - 👋 Hi, I’m @EnzoHashinokutiXavier
 - 👀 I’m interested in learning about programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, JS, C
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me : enzokuti.xavi@gmail.com
 - ⚡ Fun fact: I'm an artist, musician and fighter